HungVu307/vie_geo_llm/README.md

 # Export GeoLayoutLM: Geometric Pre-training for Visual Information Extraction to ONNX.

+This project was conducted during the time working in VinBigdata, collab with [tranngocduvnvp](https://github.com/tranngocduvnvp).

 This repo was built to do NER and RE task with Vietnamese dataset (we replace Bert-Tokenizer to PhoTokenizer).
 But it also can apply with original model.

 ## Preparation